piyushkandoriya/RISC-V-based-MYTH/README.md

-# Day 3 -Digital Logic with TL-verilog and Makerchip
+# Day 3 -Digital Logic with TL verilog and Makerchip
-## Combinational logic in TL-verilog using Makerchip
+## Combinational logic in TL verilog using Makerchip
 ### Introduction to logic gates
 Truth table and boolean function of different logic gates